 Training Opportunity for LCSW, LPC, PhD/PsyD: Family-Based Behavioral Treatment for Obesity – April 25th and 26th, 2019 – Kansas City, Missouri.
-The registration is still OPEN and we would like to emphasize that CEUs will be offered and the training is FREE!
-See the recruitment letter and view the training flyer.
-To register, please click HERE.
+The registration is now CLOSED but you can read the training details and objectives in the recruitment letter.
+If you would like to be contacted for a future training, please contact Emily DeWit at firstname.lastname@example.org.

 Zoom to Health is an 8-week group treatment program for overweight children and their parents/caregivers.
 The program provides targeted parenting skills instruction combined with evidence-based nutrition recommendations.
 Parents and children meet in separate, concurrent groups.
 Learn more about Zoom to Health.